reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 export default postsSlice.reducer

 // highlight-start

 export const selectAllPosts = (state: RootState) => state.posts.posts

 export const selectPostById = (state: RootState, postId: string) => state.posts.posts.find(post => post.id === postId)

+export const selectPostsStatus = (state: RootState) => state.posts.status
+export const selectPostsError = (state: RootState) => state.posts.error
 // highlight-end
 ```

+As part of this change, we also need to change any uses of `state` as an array to be `state.posts` instead, because the array is now one level deeper.

 Yes, this _does_ mean that we now have a nested object path that looks like `state.posts.posts`, which is somewhat repetitive and silly :) We _could_ change the nested array name to be `items` or `data` or something if we wanted to avoid that, but we'll leave it as-is for now.